 While the Board believes that the foregoing benefits and advantages of Reincorporation in Delaware are significant, you may find the Reincorporation disadvantageous.
 The DGCL permits a corporation to adopt a number of measures, through amendment of the corporate certificate of incorporation or bylaws or otherwise, including the implementation of shareholder rights plans, designed to reduce a corporation's vulnerability to unsolicited takeover attempts.
 There is substantial judicial precedent in the Delaware courts as to the legal principles applicable to conduct of the board of directors under the business judgment rule and the enhanced scrutiny standards of judicial review that apply to these types of defensive measures.
 The Delaware case law may potentially be disadvantageous to you to the extent it has the effect of providing greater certainty that the Delaware courts will sustain the potentially defensive measures the Company has in place or implements to protect shareholder interests in the event of unsolicited takeover attempts.
 Such measures may also tend to discourage future attempts to acquire control of the Company that are not presented to and approved by the Board, but which a substantial number and perhaps even a majority of the shareholders might believe to be in their best interests, or which might offer shareholders a substantial premium for their shares over then-current market prices.
-As a result of such effects, shareholders in voting on this proposal may not be the same as those of unaffiliated shareholders.
+As a result of such effects, shareholders who might desire to participate in such a transaction may not have an opportunity to do so.
+For these reasons, the interests of the Board, management and affiliated shareholders in voting on this proposal may not be the same as those of unaffiliated shareholders.